lfucg/code-reviews/twitter-bootstrap-components.md

-# Let's create a Computer Services site, describing what we do!
+# Let's create a (demo) Computer Services site, describing what we do!

 ### Let's start with a basic template and build up.